 To address the shortage of energy products on the domestic market, the Indian government added a special additional excise duty on the export of gasoline and diesel, known as the Windfall Tax, on July 1st, 2022.

-Diesel was subject to a ₹13 per liter surcharge in addition to the ₹6 per liter added to gasoline and ATF (Aviation Turbine Fuel).
+Diesel was subject to a ₹13 per litre surcharge in addition to the ₹6 per litre added to gasoline and ATF (Aviation Turbine Fuel).
 Additional export limitations were also put in place.

 Before that, oil companies preferred to sell their products abroad because doing so allowed them to make sizable profits while denying domestic markets access to cheap oil.